angelalicareer/museum-art-finder-server/README.md

 # Project Name

-this website is to search and save your favorite art and paintings in the Meet Musem
+This website is built by react and express.js.
+It is to search and save your favorite art and paintings in the Meet Musem.
+Users can login, logout and save the favorite arts in the account,

 ## :computer: [https://thawing-dusk-77645.herokuapp.com/](#) to see my live project!